ptizei/ptizei.github.io/_posts/2020-8-20-CopenhagenInsectLightTrap.md

 ![Histogram of individuals captured per day]({{ site.baseurl }}/images/IndPerDay.png)

-This was a fun dataset to dig into for a little bit and learn a few more of the quirks of pandas to deal with weird file formats and the kinds of transformations on the data that can lead to fun insights.
+This was a fun dataset to dig into for a little bit and learn a few more of the quirks of pandas to deal with weird file formats, and also get practice with the kinds of transformations on the data that can lead to non-obvious insights.
 But it's not quite the type of dataset I was hoping to find and then properly dig my claws into it.
 For my next post, I'll have something that I can start going into in more depth.

-The notebook I used for these analysis is up on [one of my public repos](https://github.com/ptizei/MiscAnalyses/blob/master/InsectTrap.ipynb) and the [original paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.12452) has in-depth analyses into the types of species they collected and how they varied over the years and also within each year.
+The notebook I used for these analysis is up on [one of my public repos](https://github.com/ptizei/MiscAnalyses/blob/master/InsectTrap.ipynb) and the [original paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.12452) has proper in-depth analyses into the types of species they collected and how they varied over the years and also within each year.

 ## Footnotes
 \* Atom just shows me "UTF-8" when I open it and I couldn't think of another way to check the character encoding of a text file.

 \*\* Identifying species is hard enough for bright, flashy and relatively big birds, but I can say from personal experience in undergrad that anything smaller than a centimetre or two can be an absolute pain to look at if you need to pick out tiny anatomical differences!

 \*\*\* Very likely just a big coincidence, but our brains love to see unlikely patterns like this and immediately start searching for some meaning.